-She has an MA in Fine Art from UCLan and Fellowships in both Fine Art and Cultural Heritage photography from the BIPP.
-In 2013 she completed a 1 year AA2A residency at UCLan investigating experimental printmaking techniques.
-Denise runs workshops and provides consultancy and professional artwork and arts event photography services for a growing number of artists of all disciplines, including work for Art UK.
+Denise has an MA in Fine Art from UCLan and Fellowships in both Fine Art and Cultural Heritage photography from the BIPP.
+In 2013 she completed a 1 year AA2A residency at UCLan investigating experimental printmaking techniques using wax.
+Denise provides consultancy and professional artwork and arts event photography services for a growing number of artists of all disciplines, including work for Art UK and galleries.

 Her involvement with Oxheys has also developed an interest in curating and project managing art activities.